gnmarten/Tutorium/Installationshinweise.md

 ```

 Open Anaconda Navigator with “elevated permissions” (as administrator)
-Create "new environment"/choose existing environment and open “terminal” from there
+Create "new environment"/, give it a name without spaces and open “terminal” from there
 [Optional: remove any existing/old Spacy installlations =<2.0.16 with "pip uninstall spacy" or through Anaconda Navigator (by removing Numpy)]
 ```conda install -c conda-forge spacy
 python -m spacy info